Hakka people: Hakkaology

 Hakkaology (客家學) is the academic study of the Hakka people and their culture.
 It encompasses their origins, identity, language, traits, architecture, customs, food, literature, history, politics, economics, diaspora and genealogical records.

 The study of the Hakka people first drew attention to Chinese and foreign scholars, adventurers, missionaries, travellers and authors of the Taiping Heavenly Kingdom era.
 Ernest John Eitel, a prominent German missionary, was one of those who took a great interest in this area.
 Theodore Hamberg, who also wrote an early English-language account of the Taiping Rebellion, is also considered a forefather of Hakka studies in the West.

 Many foreign scholars were full of admiration of the Hakka people.
 According to prominent sinologist Victor Purcell, the Hakkas "have a stubbornness of disposition that distinguishes them from their fellow Chinese".

 Political and military leadership

-The Hakkas have had a significant influence, disproportionate to their smaller total numbers, on the course of modern Chinese and overseas Chinese history, particularly as a source of revolutionary, political, military leaders, as well as presidents, prime ministers.
+It has been suggested that Hakkas have had a significant influence, disproportionate to their smaller total numbers, on the course of modern Chinese and overseas Chinese history, particularly as a source of revolutionary, political, military leaders, as well as presidents, prime ministers.

 Hakkas started and formed the backbone of the Taiping Heavenly Kingdom, the largest uprising in the modern history of China.
 The uprising, also known as Jintian Uprising, originated at the Hakka village of Jintian in Guiping, Guangxi province.
 It was led by the failed Qing scholar, Hong Xiuquan, who was influenced by Protestant missionaries.
 Hong's charisma tapped into a consciousness of national dissent which identified with his personal interpretations of the Christian message.
 His following, who were initially Hakka peasants from Guangxi, grew across the southern provinces.